Mir Musavvir

 Mir Musavvir (fl.
 1510–48, died 1555) was a Persian painter at the Safavid court at Tabriz and later the Mughal court at Kabul.
 During his time at the royal Safavid workshop, he contributed to the Shahnameh of Shah Tahmasp.
 He was the father of Mir Sayyid Ali, who adopted his occupation of painting.

+Safavid court

-Mir Musavvir moved to Tabriz from Badakhshan.
+Mir Musavvir moved to Tabriz from Termez or Badakhshan, where he has no known artistic antecedents.
 The regional source of his style is evident in his illustrations from the 1520s, for example the painting "Ardashir and the Slave Girl Gulnar" of 1527–8 that he produced for the Shahnameh of Shah Tahmasp; the compositions are carefully constructed, with much attention given to architectural elements and the accurate depiction of objects such as lamps, bowls and ewers.
 By the 1530s, however, as part of the synthesis of eastern and western Iranian styles of painting, Mir Musavvir’s illustrations became “more broadly conceived and dramatic” and ceased to contain an abundance of minute details.